frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 The remaining 5 layers are activated from the left or right thumb.
 On each layer, the opposite side to the layer key is considered "primary" and the side with the activation key is "auxiliary".
 Usually, I hold the layer key to keep the layer activated, but the layer can be locked on by pressing the layer key with Cmd down.

-Some of these layers use the inner column for window navigation.
+Some of these layers use the inner column for various window navigation operations.

 Most layers use one or both of the encoders.
 Where possible, the encoder function is appropriate for the function of that layer.
 If the encoder on the auxiliary side is used, the layer will need to be locked to use it.